Issue parameters in API requests and responses

 To learn how to use local fields, see Issue local fields.

-When working with local fields via the API, note that the ID of a local field includes a hexadecimal prefix and the field key: 603fb94c38bbe658********--myfield.
+• The ID of a local field includes a hexadecimal prefix and the field key: 603fb94c38bbe658********--myfield.

 For example, to change the value of an issue's local field via the API, in the HTTP request body for editing the issue, specify the field ID: 603fb94c38bbe658********--<field_key>: "<new_local_field_value>".
 How to edit an issue via the API